Singapore and weapons of mass destruction: Aircraft weapons

 In 1958 it was decided to construct a permanent storage facility for nuclear weapons at Tengah.
 In 1962 the UK had plans to move 48 Red Beard tactical nuclear weapons to Tengah.
 Three squadrons of V-bombers would be based there, capable of dropping Red Beard weapons from high altitude, together with one squadron of smaller English Electric Canberra aircraft, which would use a low-altitude bombing system, or toss bombing tactic.

 On 17 August 1962, Macmillan authorized the RAF to deploy both live and dummy weapons to Tengah.
 Orders were for the live weapons to remain in their special storage area, but in November 1963 permission was granted to train with dummy weapons in the open.
 The Canberra squadron at Tengah practiced low-altitude nuclear bombing from 1963.
 Some of the targets assigned to the Canberras, in a SEATO–China war scenario were in the neutral country of Burma, anticipating a land advance by the People's Liberation Army.

 V-bombers were dispatched to RAF Tengah, and RAF Butterworth in Malaysia, during the 1963–1966 Indonesia–Malaysia confrontation, tasked with conventional bombing of Indonesian airfields, but this mission was never flown.
 Throughout the 1960s V-bombers were also sent to the Far East on SEATO nuclear reinforcement exercises, but the plan for their permanent basing was never fulfilled.
+The Foreign and Commonwealth Office Migrated Archives include a note that the United States cautioned Britain against a tactical nuclear strike in Sumatra.

 This squadron remained in the Far East until 1970, but it is not clear how long it remained armed with nuclear weapons.
 The RAF closed Tengah Air Base in 1971, and it was later handed over to the Singapore Air Defence Command.